Khushboop14/Training_assignment/QUESTION 4/solution4.md

 ![Alt text](<Screenshot from 2024-02-29 15-48-55.png>)

-Query Cost for shipping location:
+Query Cost for Billing location:
 ![Alt text](<Screenshot from 2024-02-29 15-49-03.png>)